kensho/ng-describe/docs/examples.md

 ngDescribe({
   inject: 'foo',
   tests: function (deps) {
-    // deps is empty object here
-    beforeEach(function () {
+    // deps is an empty object here beforeEach(function () {
       // deps object has 'foo'
     });
-    // deps is empty object here
-    it(function () {
+    // deps is an empty object here it(function () {
       // deps object has 'foo'
     });
-    // deps is empty object here
-    afterEach(function () {
+    // deps is an empty object here afterEach(function () {
       // deps object has 'foo'
     });